 Personal Weather Outlook by: Joshua Schank

-As of May 8, 2020, I officially have a B.S. degree in Meteorology from the University of Oklahoma.
+As of May 8, 2020, I officially have a B.S. degree in Meteorology from the University of Oklahoma and at the beginning of 2021 I started my new job in the NWS office in Guam.
 This page is where I will write a forecast discussion for NW Missouri.
-Since I am looking for a job and I may not be able to keep this website updated during severe weather, please consult the National Weather Service for up-to-date weather information: NWS Website.
+I may not be able to keep this website updated so, please consult the National Weather Service for up-to-date weather information: NWS Website.

 If you would like to see some of the forecasts that I wrote back in college, you can view them with this link: Archives